stormchaserroleplaying/stormchaserRPG/Talents/General/index.md

 * You always know which way is north.
 * You always know the number of hours left before the next sunrise or sunset.
 * You can accurately recall anything you have seen or heard within the past month.

-## Linguist

-<div style="margin-top:-10px;"></div>

-#### **Prerequisite:** Intelligence 13 or higher
-You have studied languages and codes, gaining the following benefits:
-* You learn three languages of your choice.
-* You can ably create written ciphers.
-Others can’t decipher a code you create unless you teach them, they succeed on an Intelligence check (DC equal to your Intelligence score + your proficiency bonus), or they use magic to decipher it.

 ## Observant